bdweix/MiniC-to-Wasm-Compiler/MiniCEval.md

 This is slightly difficult to understand, but it's seemingly created a key value map between the Basis.primOps and the values we are inputting (remembering that these values are the `Staticbasis.operatorTypes` from above.
 As we look into the `Basis.ml` file we see a list of the same operations we have defined in Staticbasis.

-**Question for Muller: why is there the seperation between `Staticbasis.ml` and `Basis.ml`.
+**Question: why is there the seperation between `Staticbasis.ml` and `Basis.ml`.
 Is this because `Basis.ml` is going to be applied both for the static and dynamic implementations?
 To make sure I understand, your comment says that `makeBasis` can be applied to `list implementationsOfPrimitives` to make the dynamic basis.
 This dynamic basis is basically a type checker/guarentee for the functions that a user may be defining?
 And the static basis is for the built in operators that we already know?**

 ### Part 5 - Parsing/Lexing